ratwolfzero/hopalong_python/README.md

 ## Abstract

-The "Hopalong" attractortop<top>*<top>, invented by Barry Martin at Aston University in Birmingham, England, was popularized by A.K.
+The "Hopalong" attractor<top>*<top>, invented by Barry Martin at Aston University in Birmingham, England, was popularized by A.K.
 Dewdney in the September 1986 issue of Scientific American.
 In Germany, it gained further recognition through a translation titled "Hüpfer" in Spektrum der Wissenschaft.
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

 This Python program calculates and plots the “hopalong” attractor by iterating the following two-dimensional recursive functions (1) and (2):